 (Contributors to Haslingden's Folk, Blues and Jazz included):

 Victor Brox Blues Band Victor along with other well known session musicians forming his groups have performed in Haslingden on numerous occasions.
-Michael Caine used to book Victor for the old Wine Bar on Lower Deardengate, also they have appeared at the Trades Club on several Occasions.
+Michael Cain used to book Victor for the old Wine Bar on Lower Deardengate, also they have appeared at the Trades Club on several Occasions.
 I would regularly book Victor back in the sixties at various Blues Clubs and University gigs.
 Victor was a special friend to the late Alexis Korner, and was the vocal and prominent member for years of the famous "Aynsley Dunbar Retaliation" amongst hundreds of guest appearances with the best in the genre.
 His band made regular appearances at the "Band On The Wall" in Manchester.
 Victor was described by the late Jimi Hendrix and also by Tina Turner, to be their best white British Blues Singer.
 These days I believe he lives in France, but still comes over on a regular basis to do local gigs.

 If you fancy listening to a bit of Victor Brox why not check out his You Tube Page and select a track or two

 Folk Music was played At one time on a weekly basis at the Farmers Glory Pub.

 Oldham Tinkers I do remember booking them in the Haslingden Cricket Club during the 1970s.

 Houghton Weavers I am told play at the I.D.L.
 Club on George Street.